What goes into your comprehensive financial plan?

 Some can never quite earn enough of it.
 Others earn plenty but just can’t seem to keep hold of it.

 Some chase dreams in dubious investments, losing their shirt in the process.
-Others remain fearful of things they don’t understand and miss out on huge amounts of money that can be obtained from sensible and patient investment.
+Others remain fearful of things they don’t understand and miss out on huge sums that can be obtained from sensible and patient investment.

-There’s little point in being the richest person in the graveyard, and equally, it is idiotic to leave yourself financial short, stressed and squeezed.
+There’s little point seeking to become the richest person in the graveyard, and conversely, it is foolish to leave yourself short of money, stressed out and squeezed into frugality and poverty.

-Nearly all of us don’t have the right amount of money; it’s either too much or too little (but clearly having too much is preferable!)
+Nearly all of us don’t have the right amount of money; it’s either too much or too little (but clearly having too much would be preferable).

-So the first and most important stage is to get an understanding of what you actually want and how much these things might cost you; now and in your future.
+The first step on your path to prosperity is to get an understanding of what you truly want and how much this might cost you; now and in your future.

 What exactly do you own?

-I’d be surprised if you could accurately state what you own, where it is held, where it is invested etc.
+I’d be surprised if you could accurately state what you own, where it is held, where it is invested, what factors influence its performance, and what are the unique features of your existing products.

 Don’t feel bad if you don’t know exactly what you own; remember you are not alone.
-However with my help and support, now is the time to get your financial house in order.
+However with my help and guidance, now is the time to get your financial house in order.

-I expect there will be a rather long list – It sometimes takes me a long time and a few challenging phone calls to get to grips with some of the financial statements out there, and I have years of experience and professional study under my belt.
+I expect there will be a rather long list, but don’t cut corners – there is no question too small in your quest for understanding.
+It sometimes takes me a long time and a few challenging phone calls to get to grips with some of the financial statements out there, and I have a decade of experience across perhaps a thousand financial scenarios, and years professional study under my belt.

 What are the features?